-The purpose of the aural alert message "Five-hundred" is to provide an advisory alert that the aircraft is 500 feet above terrain or the destination runway elevation.
-When the aircraft reaches this altitude, the aural message "Five-hundred" is generated.
+The purpose of the aural alert message "Five-hundred" is to provide an advisory alert of when the aircraft descends to within 500 feet above the terrain or runway threshold.
+When the aircraft is within 5 nm of an airport, the "Five Hundred" aural alert is based on the nearest runway threshold elevation.
+When the aircraft is more than 5 nm of the nearest airport, the "Five Hundred" aural alert is based on the height above terrain.
 There are no display annunciations or pop-up alerts that accompany the aural message.

-NEGATIVE CLIMB RATE AFTER TAKEOFF ALERT
+NEGATIVE CLIMB RATE AFTER TAKEOFF ALERT (NCR)